 - Labor Condition Application (LCA): This form is filed by the U.S. employer who is sponsoring the E-3 visa applicant.
 It shows that the employer is offering a wage that is at least the prevailing wage for the position in the area where the job is located.

-- Form I-765, Application for Employment Authorization ($180): This form is required for all E-3 visa applicants who wish to work in the United States.
+- Form I-765, Application for Employment Authorization ($520 paper / $470 online): This form is required for all E-3 visa applicants who wish to work in the United States.

-- Form I-134, Affidavit of Support ($160): This form is required for most E-3 visa applicants who do not have sufficient financial resources to support themselves during their stay in the United States.
+- Form I-134, Affidavit of Support ($0): This form is required for most E-3 visa applicants who do not have sufficient financial resources to support themselves during their stay in the United States.
+There is no USCIS filing fee for Form I-134.